saewoonam/webserial-current-source/README.md

 # This is a webserial svelte app that uses a circuitpython hardware to control an 8 channel current source
 ### Go here to run the code from a chrome based browser: [link](https://saewoonam.github.io/webserial-current-source/)
+### Github repo for the circuitpython code for the microcontroller [link](https://github.com/saewoonam/sc-current-source-titano)

 # You can also download the files locally and run from your browser locally